-Choosing one close to home may offer a "home field advantage" with the opportunity to run on familiar roads; on the other hand, choosing a "destination" race can really stoke your motivation fire in the months leading up to race day.
+Choosing a marathon close to home may offer a "home field advantage" with the opportunity to run on familiar roads; on the other hand, choosing a "destination" race can really stoke your motivation fire in the months leading up to race day.

-Many elite athletes train up to twice a day, but for most of us mortals, 3-5 runs per week is sufficient.
+Three-to-five runs per week is sufficient.
 The vast majority of these runs should be done at a relaxed pace.
-Whether you run with a friend or not, you should run at an easy enough pace to be able to carry on a conversation.
+You should run at an easy enough pace to be able to carry on a conversation.

 Your next step is to build up to a weekly long run.
 This should be done once every 7–10 days, extending the long run by a mile or two each week.
 Every 3 weeks, scale it back by a few miles so as not to overtax your body and risk injury.
 For example, you might run 12 miles one weekend, 13 miles the next, then 14 miles, and then 12 again before moving on to 15 on the fifth weekend.

-This run has been coined "LSD" in the running community, standing for "Long, Slow Distance."
-Doing these runs at a substantially slower pace than usual builds confidence, lets your body adjust to longer distances, and teaches you to burn fat for fuel – a skill that will come in handy after your body burns through its carbohydrate stores over the first 20 miles of your marathon.
+Doing these runs at a substantially slower pace than usual builds confidence, lets your body adjust to longer distances, and teaches you to burn fat for fuel.

 Always allow your body to warm up and cool down with a few easy miles at the beginning and end of any speed workout.